editor-js/image/README.md

 | -------------- | --------- | ------------- | ------------|
 | resolveUrlByFileData       | `fileData`| `Promise.<string>` | Resolve image url by file data |

+`fileData` - any data, which is needed for resolving url

 Example:

 ```js